libfive/libfive/README.md

 # Disclaimer
 This generation of Ao is not yet ready for mass consumption.

+It's coming along nicely –
+and if you've found your way here, you should try it out! – but there's very little documentation, no stability guarantees, and limited support.

 Please enjoy it responsibly and refrain from posting it to the wider web.

 # About